Honors Mentor Program

 To become an Honors Mentor, the student must be enrolled in the Honors College with good standing and must successfully complete the application process.
 Apply here.

-- New Mentor Applications: For those who have not previously participated in the Mentor Program, an application will be available on this page beginning January 9th and must be submitted by January 25th.
-To apply, candidates will submit in a single PDF file, including a single-page resume and a 250-word statement about why the applicant would like to become an Honors Mentor.
+- New Mentor Applications: For those who have not previously participated in the Mentor Program, please submit a single-page resume and 250-word statement about why you would like to become an Honors Mentor to Dr. Adam Watkins (email@example.com).
 Applicants are encouraged to consider the goals and learning outcomes of the program when stating their intent.

-- Mentor Callout: Interested students can learn more about Honors Mentors by attending our callout on Monday, January 23rd in the STEAM Lab at 6:30 p.m.
+- Mentor Callout: Interested students can learn more about Honors Mentors by attending our upcoming callout Tuesday, Jan 23.
+Please see HNN for details.

-- Interviews: By February 9th, promising applicants will be asked to participate in a twenty-minute interview, which will take place on February 17th, 18th, or 19th in Honors Hall.
+- Interviews: By February 9th, promising applicants will be asked to participate in a twenty-minute interview, which will take place in mid-February in Honors Hall.
 Interviews will be conducted by Mentor Council members and other prior mentors.

 - Final Decision: Reports from both application assessment and interviews will be used in the final decision.
 Final selections for new and returning mentors will be made in early March.